Taking Risks in Marketing with Eric Dahl

 Written by: Snoball Editorial Team | Snoball Editorial Team

-Last Updated: Oct 10, 2024
+Last Updated: Dec 2, 2024

 Podcast

-In this episode of the Snoball Effect podcast, we chatted with Eric Dahl, Senior VP at Roofer Marketers, a division of JobNimbus.
+In this episode of The Snoball Effect podcast, we chatted with Eric Dahl, Senior VP at Roofer Marketers, a division of JobNimbus.
 Eric’s path to marketing was unconventional, starting in real estate investment before he took a risk that would change his career.
 His father, a highly decorated advertising executive, helped shape Eric’s love for creativity and marketing.
 Outside of his impressive career, Eric is also a self-proclaimed "OG sneakerhead," boasting an extensive collection of Nike sneakers.
 With extensive experience in taking risks, we asked Eric many questions about risk-taking in marketing, handling failure, and understanding when to take a leap of faith.

 Key Questions